 There are thousands of different shapes and sizes of USB flash drives that we can recover.
-Another factor is size, if your flash device is more than 1 inch long then it is a good candidate for recovery.
+Another factor is size, if your flash device is more than 1.5 inches long then it is most likely a conventional device.
 Why does size matter?
-There are some monolithic flash devices that we do not recover but most of them are under one inch in length.
-The reason we don’t work with these devices is because we specialize in diagnosing and repairing failed components and broken connectors.
+There are some monolithic flash devices that we charge extra for, but many of them are under 1.5 inches in length (excluding PNY and some newer Sandisk).
+For conventional flash drives we can often replace failed components to temporarily repair and recover your data.
 We also specialize in removing the memory chip (NAND) and recovering your data when the device cannot be repaired.
-The short devices do not have surface mounted components like fuses, resistors, capacitors, oscillators, so we can’t replace them.
+Monolith devices do not have surface mounted components like fuses, resistors, capacitors, oscillators, so we can’t replace them.
 They also don’t have the typical TSOP or BGA chip package that we can remove and read in our NAND readers.
 In most cases monolith devices require invasive work and complex data reconstruction.